Hasnat79/UAL_Bench/README.md

   ```
  </details>

+## ☁ Running on HPC: High-Performance Computing
+We have provided a sample `hpc_run.sh` to run the pipelines on HPC.
+You can modify the script according to your needs.
+If you are from TAMU, you can directly use this script with little to no changes.

 ## ✒️ Citation
 If you find our work helpful for your research, please consider citing our work.
+Also, we would appreciate it if you could star this repository.
 ```markdown
 @article{abdullah2024ual,
   title={Ual-bench: The first comprehensive unusual activity localization benchmark},